xrdocs/8000/_blogs/cisco-8404-architecture-white-paper.md

 All of these Field replacable components are inserted into the chassis from front side and interconnected through chassis back plane

 ![8404-front-side.png]({{site.baseurl}}/images/8404-front-side.png)
 Figure 4.
 Front to Side view of Cisco 8404 chassis
+{: .text-center}

 ![8404-back.png]({{site.baseurl}}/images/8404-back.png)
 Figure 5.
 Back  view of Cisco 8404 chassis
 {: .text-center}